omarabdiwali/codenexus-ai/README.md

 1. Open the extension from the activity bar.
 2. Use `@filename` to reference files in your working directory.
 3. Highlight code + Ctrl/K for instant context.

+### Chat Sessions
+1. Switch/create sessions using the sidebar by clicking the "Chat Sessions" button.
+2. Click the "+" button to create a new chat session.
+3. Your context and conversation history are preserved for each session.

+### Code Context Preview
+1. Highlight code in your editor and press `Ctrl+K/Cmd+K` to add it to your chat question.
+2. Added snippets appear in the context preview panel below the input field.
+3. View, review, or remove any added snippets before sending your query.
+4. The conversation history will show the snippets in a dropdown within your question.

 ### Agent Mode
 ![Agent Mode Demo](https://i.imgur.com/M7msv9H.png)